Types of birds

 The omnivorous Blackbird is the most commonly spotted type of bird in the UK and will eat from a table though the preference is to feed on the ground.
 Blackbirds love flakes of maize along with mealworms, sunflowers and even meaty dog food!
 They also enjoy many other insects and berries that can be found in the hedgerows.

-The Robin is the UK's favourite bird and with it's cheery bright red breast and social manners it's easy to understand why.
+The Robin is the UK's favourite bird and with its cheery bright red breast and social manners, it's easy to understand why.
 Robins are insectivores that will eat from a bird table but prefer to eat their meals from ground feeders.
 Robins love insects but will also feast on grated mild cheese a variety of seeds and fruits and crushed peanuts.

 The largest of the UK Tits, the Great Tit is an insectivore that prefers to eat from a hanging feeder, though a bird table will suffice.
 The bully of the bird table it will be the Great Tit that starts any fights with the smaller Tits so it is a good idea to have a couple of feeding stations around the garden to prevent this aggressive show.
 Pack your hanging feeder with sunflower hearts and other seeds to attract the colourful Great Tits to your garden.
-This type of bird also like berries from the bushes.
+This type of bird also likes berries from the bushes.

-Another insectivore, the Dunnock hops on the ground and consequently prefers to feed from ground tables.
+Another insectivore, the Dunnock hops on the ground and consequently prefers to feed on ground tables.
 Dunnocks are quiet, unobtrusive birds that like to keep close to cover so ground tables with a scattering of seeds should be positioned accordingly.

-The most common, and colourful, of the UK's finches the Chaffinch is a granivore that will feed from anywhere. bird table, ground feeder, hanging feeder the Chaffinch isn't fussy.
+The most common, and colourful, of the UK's finches the Chaffinch is a granivore that will feed on anywhere. bird table, ground feeder, hanging feeder the Chaffinch isn't fussy.
 They will love sunflower seeds and sunflower hearts along with many other seeds and grains.